How can I troubleshoot BGP connection issues over Direct Connect?

-My Border Gateway Protocol (BGP) session doesn't establish a connection over the Direct Connect link, or it is in an Idle state.
+My Border Gateway Protocol (BGP) session doesn't establish a connection over the AWS Direct Connect link, or it's in an Idle state.
 How can I troubleshoot this?

-If your BGP session doesn't come up, check the following:
+If your BGP session doesn't come up, then check the following:

 Check the Direct Connect link status

 To bring up the BGP session, the physical Direct Connect link must be up, and there must be connectivity between the BGP peer IPs on both your end and the AWS end.
-If the physical connection is down, or there is no connectivity between the BGP peers, see My virtual interface BGP status is down in the AWS console.
+If the physical connection is down, or there is no connectivity between the BGP peers, then see My virtual interface BGP status is down in the AWS Management Console.
 What should I do?

 Check and verify the configuration on your Direct Connect router